 Apparently the United Kingdom got there first.
 It opted to honor heroes with statues well before sports teams got the idea.

 Some of the nation's greatest figures are remembered in Parliament Square, which is right across the street from the Houses of Parliament.
+I would have guessed that Winston Churchill probably received the most attention, and I believe that was correct based on the attention of the crowds during our visit.

 The square has been around since 1868, and it featured London's first traffic signals.

-Eleven people are so honored.
-Can you name the only American to be so honored?
+Twelve people are honored here .
+Can you name the only American to be depicted in a statue?
 I would have guessed Franklin Roosevelt - World War II and all that - and I would have been wrong.
 Abraham Lincoln is the winner.
 The list also included Winston Churchill, Benjamin Disraeli, David Lloyd George and Nelson Mandela.
-The latest addition came in 2015, with a statue for Mahatma Gandhi.
+The latest came in 2018, when Millicent Fawcett joined the group.
+She was a leader in the campaign for women's suffrage.

 No comments: